AusClimateService/bias-correction-data-release/README.md

 - :yellow_circle: The data exists for early / beta users to try
 - :white_circle: Not yet processed but we don't anticipate any problems/delays

-Last update: Wed 5 June 5am: Multivariate (MRNBC) output runs are starting to become available.
+Last update: Thurs 6 June 2am: Multivariate (MRNBC) output runs complete for tasmax, tasmin and pr using AGCD reference data.
 Please note:
 - The MRNBC runs have only been corrected using AGCD data thus far.
 - For tasmax and tasmin outputs there are small gaps within the WA data void; the exact size and shape of which varies.